AdrianCGallo/starter-academic/content/project/Inspiration_Dissemination_Memorable_Episodes/index.md

 url_video: ""

 # Summary for listings and search engines
-summary: I've been a host of this show since about 2014, since then I've written numerous stories about my fellow graduate students.
+summary: I've been a co-host of this radio show & podcast show beginning in 2014.
+Each on-air interview is preceded with a written blog post advertising my fellow graduate students.
 This is a brief overview of some of them.

 ---